Goldy Locks: Goldy Locks

 The band has also been involved in Shadow's motivational tour, called the Today I Won't Be Afraid Tour.
 This tour, based around the eponymous song, has been involved with numerous charities.
-These have included such groups as the YWCA, D.A.R.E., Deanna Farve's HOPE Foundation, Soles for Souls and the Tennessee Breast Cancer Coalition.
+These have included such groups as the YWCA, D.A.R.E., Deanna Favre's HOPE Foundation, Soles for Souls and the Tennessee Breast Cancer Coalition.
 In collaboration with the YWCA of Middle Tennessee a coffee table book was produced entitled: "Women of the YWCA.
 Today I Won't Be Afraid", featuring success stories of overcoming abuse, featured in the photos.
 The band has also performed numerous school shows, coupled with a motivational program hosted by Shadow.

 Professional wrestling career

 One of Shadow's concerts caught the attention of the upstart wrestling company NWA: Total Nonstop Action, who then hired her.
 Shadow took on the stage name Goldylocks and as a backstage interviewer who openly backtalked the wrestlers and later became a valet with a rich-girl gimmick.
 She first managed Erik Watts, her kayfabe love interest.

 Later, Goldylocks broke up with Watts and Abyss became her protector.
 Goldylocks had Abyss wrestle Watts, announcing her money was up for grabs against Watts' contract.
 Abyss won, and she sold the contract to bring in rookie Alex Shelley.
 Goldylocks and her new "Baby Bear" Shelley went on to claim more contracts in future matches, using Abyss (who was treated as "extra luggage") to lay claim to Sonny Siaki, D-Ray 3000, and Shark Boy.
 In these tag matches, Goldylocks had Abyss do all the work and then brought in Shelley to pin their opponent.
 When Watts returned to TNA, a match was set up matching Watts, Siaki, and Desire against Abyss, Goldylocks, and Shelley.
 Abyss turned on Goldylocks in this match and finally left her.
 Shadow left TNA shortly after, and turned her attention back to music.

 She continues to lend her services to the company, in the form of vocals for the theme songs of several TNA Knockouts as well as president Dixie Carter.